 If you don't already have a hiring process strategy in place, now is the time to start creating one.

-With these preset descriptions, all you have to do is tweak them to include details specific to your company.
+With these preset descriptions, all you have to do is tweak them to include details specific to your company, which helps to streamline the hiring process steps.

 The aim is for qualified candidates to complete your application form from beginning to end.
 This isn’t always the case.
 Research shows, if it takes too long, a number of candidates will dump the application mid-process.